-Sometimes a plant can be so aggressively invasive and problematic that people can overlook its good qualities or refuse to believe any exist at all.
+Sometimes a plant can be so aggressively invasive and problematic that people can overlook its good qualities, or refuse to believe it has any.
 Such is the case for Japanese knotweed, a plant so invasive that it has seemingly taken over wide swathes of the Eastern United States and elsewhere.

 In Southern New England, it is hard to find a corner or roadside in cities and suburban areas that this plant hasn’t yet colonized.
 Across the pond in the UK, it can be difficult to get a mortgage for a home with Japanese knotweed present, since lenders are concerned about the potential structural damage the plant’s roots can cause.